JamFfm/NEXTIONDisplay/README.md

 The fermenting graphs are not build up to now.
 This will be implemented when brewgraph is stable.-> done

+The code of the statusbar in the Multibrew screen is not ready build.
+Will be implemented in next release.-> done

 # Support